 in the human body with the ability to correct this misalignment.
 This causes the body to twist, bend and compensate for this forward or anterior misalignment.
 This is known as Anterior Vertebral Syndrome (AVS).

 1. First, the body is a partially self-correcting mechanism.
-The body is not totally self-correcting or you would never need a doctor or any help getting your body corrected (why the body was made to partially but not totally self-correcting is not part of this discussion — the observable fact is that it is somewhat self-correcting but not totally).
+The body is not totally self-correcting or you would never need a doctor or any help getting your body corrected (why the body was made to partially but not totally self-correct is not part of this discussion — the observable fact is that it is somewhat self-correcting but not totally).

 2. Next is that there are some things the body cannot self-correct.
-This seems obvious but must be stated as a separate and distinct fact for the purpose of creating a framework with which to be able to correct all body structures.)
+(This seems obvious but must be stated as a separate and distinct fact for the purpose of creating a framework with which to be able to correct all body structures.)

-3. Third, is that to get someone’s body healthy (corrected and working properly), you correct only the things the body cannot self-correct, letting the body do the rest, that it can do itself.
-(This may take a little while, but it is what works best.
+3. Third, is that to get someone’s body healthy (corrected and working properly), you correct only the things the body cannot self-correct, letting the body do the rest (that it can do, itself).
+This may take a little while, but it is what works best.
 What a person may think a body needs and what it really needs are not the same.
 So, if the body can correct something but does not, there must be something the body needs done before that gets corrected.
-That something is always the correction of something the body cannot self-correct.)
+That something is always the correction of something the body cannot self-correct.

 Traditional Chiropractic has a different purpose, therefore different approach and different outcomes.
 The purpose of traditional chiropractic is to find and locate joints in the spine, pelvis and extremities that are restricted or causing pain.
 Once located, traditional chiropractic methods use a variety of techniques to help restore normal motion to these restricted joints.
-These techniques include manual adjusting, activator guns and other such instruments, blocks and drop tables to name a few.
+These techniques include manual adjusting, activator guns and other such instruments, blocks and drop tables, to name a few.
 The goal of this approach is generally to alleviate pain and increase motion.

 Unlike traditional chiropractic, Advanced BioStructural Correction™ is only concerned with correcting the bones and joints in your spine and body that your body has no ability to correct itself.
 By correcting only the things the human body has no ability to correct itself (because it has no muscles in the direction required to correct the misplaced bone), the body is able to unwind and release many layers of compensatory twists which build up as a result of these misalignments your body cannot correct.
 This causes significant tension throughout the body and nervous system.
 Reversing this allows the body to become more flexible (feeling freer and more comfortable), as well as improving posture.
-Improving posture has many health benefits, most notable easier breathing meaning more oxygen to the brain and body, and less tension on the brain and nervous system.
-This allows the brain and body, to function at its optimum, how nature intended.
+Improving posture has many health benefits, most notable being easier breathing, meaning more oxygen to the brain and body and less tension on the brain and nervous system.
+This allows the brain and body to function at its optimum, how nature intended.

 Posture is the window to how our body is aligned or structured.
 Our posture determines how our body is functioning.
-If we have poorly structured body, which is most easily seen by poor posture, then it is well known our body will not function at its optimum.
+If we have a poorly structured body, which is most easily seen by poor posture, then it is well known that our body will not function at its optimum.